cooking calculator

 Deep dive

-This yeast conversion calculator converts active dry yeast to instant yeast and back using a 0.75 factor.
-Enter the recipe amount and yeast type to get the equivalent weight in the other form.
+This yeast conversion calculator converts between active dry and instant yeast using a practical 0.75 factor so you can switch yeast types without guessing.
+Enter the recipe’s yeast amount and type to see equivalent weights in the other form and keep your bread’s fermentation speed closer to the original intent.

 FAQs